Glyphack/Glyphack/content/blog/dv-6.md

 You can create a connection between two gates by dragging a pin to another.
 When a wire is connected to a gate it stays connected even if the gate moves.
-When a wire is moved it gets detached from its connections.
+Moving a wire detaches it from its connections.
-A wire can be split, it becomes two wires and a new wire is drawn from the middle and you can connect it to somewhere else.
+A wire can be split into two.
+A new wire is drawn from the middle, which you can connect elsewhere.
 You can select gates to move them around.
 When you select things you can use copy and paste for each instance.

-Simu's simulator is simple and it runs real-time.
+Simulator is simple and it runs real-time.
 It supports feedback loops.
 You can build memory circuits like [Flip Flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics)).

 {{< video src="/simu-2.mp4" type="video/mp4" >}}

-Next feature that I needed was a way to create circuits.
+The next feature that I needed was a way to create circuits.
 A CPU contains thousands of similar circuits.
 Like Registers.
 In Simu you can select gates and create a module from them.
 The module input/output is mapped to input/output pins that are unconnected.